codegymdanang/blog/_posts/2020-05-01-database-syntax.md

 + DROP to drop a table.
 + RENAME to rename a table.

-- Data Manipulation Language (DML): Các câu lệnh thao tác với database
+- Data Manipulation Language (DML): dùng để truy vấn, cập nhật và thêm dữ liệu trong table
 + INSERT to insert a new row.
 + UPDATE to update an existing row.
 + DELETE to delete a row.